Neville Heath: The Sadistic Charmer

 Always immaculately turned out, rarely sober, and never seen without a woman on his arm he soon became a familiar figure in the Gentlemen’s Clubs of the West End.
 He had, it was said, an easy-going charm that people found difficult to resist, particularly women.
 But he was also a dangerous man to know.

 In March 1946, around the same time as he was dating the actress Moira Lister, a woman was discovered bound, gagged, and naked in a hotel room.
-She had been beaten and identified Heath as her assailant but refused to press charges the likelihood being she was a prostitute, a service that despite romancing a number of wealthy women he was known to regularly procure.
+She had been beaten and identified Heath as her assailant but refused to press charges the likelihood being she was a prostitute, a service that despite romancing several wealthy women he was known to regularly procure.

 The following morning a chambermaid discovered Margery’s naked body trussed up and gagged on the bed.
 She had been viciously whipped, her nipples had been bitten off, and foreign objects had been forced hard into her private parts.
 She had either bled or been deliberately beaten to death.
 The Home Office Pathologist Professor Keith Simpson identified the poker that was lying in the fireplace as the instrument that had been used to cause the internal injuries and the great profusion of blood.
 He also told the Police – find the whip that caused the lacerations on her body and you have your man.